limpst/case_study/README.md

 ## You can also file course from cloud9 repository: https://ide.c9.io/limpst/case-study.

-## You need to execute bash command 'mysql-ctl cli' before 'Run Project' to start mysql.
+## You need to execute bash command 'mysql-ctl cli' (start mysql) before starting web app. with 'Run Project' button.

 ________________________________________________________________________________________________________________________________________